mljar/mercury/README.md

 ### Check our demo

-The demo with several example notebooks is running at [http://mercury.mljar.com](http://mercury.mljar.com) (running on AWS EC2 t3a.small instance).
-No need to register.
+The demos with several example notebooks is running at:
+- [http://mercury.mljar.com](http://mercury.mljar.com) (running on AWS EC2 t3a.small instance)

-The demo is running at Heroku free dyno [http://mercury-demo-1.herokuapp.com](http://mercury-demo-1.herokuapp.com) (with several notebooks-apps).
-No need to register. (if dyno is sleeping and notebooks are not loaded, please refresh it and wait a little)
+- [http://mercury-demo-1.herokuapp.com](http://mercury-demo-1.herokuapp.com) (running on Heroku, if dyno is sleeping and notebooks are not loaded, please refresh it and wait a little)

 ### Share mutliple notebooks